-While uncertainty remains whether the response to Russia's actions in Ukraine will see a temporary or sustained shift in the global seaborne thermal coal market, the potential is growing for structural change to occur.
-The commodity will continue to face challenges over the long-term from competing fossil fuels, particularly natural gas, should prices decrease, and an overall secular shift toward increased usage of renewable energy.
-However, continued annual growth in global electricity demand, primarily in the Asia-Pacific region, is expected to continue supporting thermal coal's longevity as a competing fuel source17.
+While uncertainty remains on whether the response to Russia's actions in Ukraine will see a temporary or sustained shift in the global seaborne coal market, the potential is growing for structural change to occur.
+The commodity will continue to face challenges over the long-term from competing fossil fuels, particularly natural gas, should prices decrease, and an overall secular shift toward increased usage of alternative forms of energy for electricity generation and steel manufacturing.
+However, continued annual growth in global electricity and steel demand from population growth, urbanization, and a growing middle class in the Asia-Pacific region, are expected to continue supporting coal's longevity as a competing energy source.